QuantEcon/lecture-python.myst/lectures/mccall_q.md

 4. Update the state associated with the chosen action and compute $\widetilde{TD}$ according to {eq}`eq:old4` and update $\widetilde{Q}$ according to {eq}`eq:old3`.

-5. Either draw a new state  $w'$ if required or else take existing wage if and update the Q-table again again according to {eq}`eq:old3`.
+5. Either draw a new state  $w'$ if required or else take existing wage if and update the Q-table again according to {eq}`eq:old3`.

 6. Stop when the old and new Q-tables are close enough, i.e., $\lVert\tilde{Q}^{new}-\tilde{Q}^{old}\rVert_{\infty}\leq\delta$ for given $\delta$ or if the worker keeps accepting for $T$ periods for a prescribed $T$.